-Another disadvantage of coupling optimization is that when new architectures are sampled and trained continuously, the weights of previous architectures will be negatively impacted, leading to performance degradation. \cite{multimodel_forget} defines this phenomenon as \textit{multi-model forgetting}.
-To overcome this problem, Zhang et al. \cite{oneshot_forget} model the supernet training as a constrained optimization problem of continual learning, and propose \textit{novel search based architecture selection} (NSAS) loss function.
-They apply the proposed method to RandomNAS \cite{nas_random} and GDAS \cite{gdas}, and the experimental result demonstrates that the method is effective to reduce the multi-model forgetting and boost the predictive ability of the supernet as an evaluator.
+Another disadvantage of coupling optimization is that when new architectures are sampled and trained continuously, the weights of previous architectures are negatively impacted, leading to performance degradation.
+The authors in \cite{multimodel_forget} defined this phenomenon as \textit{multimodel forgetting}.
+To overcome this problem, Zhang et al. \cite{oneshot_forget} modeled supernet training as a constrained optimization problem of continual learning and proposed \textit{novel search-based architecture selection} (NSAS) loss function.
+They applied the proposed method to RandomNAS \cite{nas_random} and GDAS \cite{gdas}, where the experimental result demonstrated that the method effectively reduces the multimodel forgetting and boosting the predictive ability of the supernet as an evaluator.

 \textbf{Decoupled optimization}.
-The second category of one-shot NAS methods \cite{oneshot_self,under_oneshot,chu2019fairnas,OFA} solves the problem of above one-shot methods by decoupling the optimization of architecture and weights into two sequential phases: 1) training the supernet; 2) using the trained supernet as a predictive performance estimator of different architectures to select the most promising architecture.
+The second category of one-shot NAS methods \cite{oneshot_self,under_oneshot,chu2019fairnas,OFA} decouples the optimization of architecture and weights into two sequential phases: 1) training the supernet and 2) using the trained supernet as a predictive performance estimator of different architectures to select the most promising architecture.